w3c/wai-intro-atag/content/education.md

 * accessible to instructors and other users with disabilities (Part A)
 * support accessible content for students (Part B)

-ATAG covers the example personas above:
+ATAG covers the example scenarios above:

 * **Everyone can use previews** &mdash; ATAG says: Ensure that previews are accessible.
 Course authors often periodically check how browsers will display the content to students.
 Authors with disabilities need the same opportunity to check their work.
 * **Everyone can edit content** &mdash; ATAG says: Provide keyboard access to authoring features.
 Some authors with limited mobility or visual disabilities do not use a mouse.
 Instead, they require keyboard interface access to all of the functionality of the authoring tool.